 Enter Alyx Vance, a woman that not only looks normal in every way, but is also strong and empowered in her role of helping Gordon Freeman in his campaign against the Combine.

 Alyx is interesting because of her many different sides.
 Sure, she’s got a badass edge to her that sees her toting guns and pumping enemies full of bullets without hesitation.
-But for all her badassery, she’s got a good amount of empathy as well.
+But for all her brawn, she’s got a good amount of empathy as well.
 She cares deeply about her friends and family and is willing to go to great lengths in order to protect them.
 In fact, a majority of her actions throughout the games are fueled by this idea alone.
 And while she is capable of taking care of herself a majority of the time, Alyx still occasionally falls into trouble and needs help, showing that she has some level of vulnerability.
 It’s because of her many traits that we can relate to her and begin to care about her and her involvement within the story.
 She’s a fantastic representation of an empowered female character and displays great heroism thanks to her ability to stick by her convictions and do whatever it takes to protect herself and the ones she loves.
-She’s not invincible, but she’s strong and able to overcome her shortcomings, making her a strong character and an optimal choice in helping Freeman.
+She’s not invincible, but she’s strong and able enough to overcome her shortcomings, making her a strong character and an optimal choice in helping Dr. Freeman.

 THE ILLUSIVE MAN

-While there have been many, many, many villains found in video games throughout the years, few have been quite as impressive as The Illusive Man.
+Every protagonist needs an antagonist, and while there have been many, many, many villains found in video games throughout the years, few have been quite as impressive as The Illusive Man.

 So what makes for a great villain?
 Much like a hero, they have to have their own strengths and weaknesses.
 But there’s one difference between their development and that of characters we cheer for: understanding.
-When creating a villain, you don’t want people to necessarily like them, but you do want them to understand where the villain is coming from and how they got that way.
+When creating a villain, you don’t want people to necessarily like them, but you need them to understand where the villain is coming from and how they got that way.
 It’s when that happens that we see people embrace the villain and understand exactly who they are and what they’re all about.

 The Illusive Man is a brilliant example of this.
 Being the leader of the radical pro-human group Cerberus, his main goal is to make life better for humanity in a galaxy filled with multiple species.